unimock/dc/README.md

 1. Create a virtual machine with sshd access.
 2. Install dc manager on the virtual machine.
-3. Create and start an project on the created dc manager.
+3. Create and start an app on the created dc manager.

 [example: dc-tests@kvm.md](./examples/dc-tests@kvm.md)